TMSDMAP/TMSDMAP.github.io/aboutme.md

 title: About us
 ---

-We are a team from UChicago focusing on developing LMCache.
+We are a team of researchers from UChicago focusing on developing LMCache.

+Contact us at lmcacheteam@gmail.com